Clean Energy Institute

 The Clean Energy Institute (CEI) is a research institute at the University of Washington.
 Founded in 2013, the institute maintains several facilities across the university's Seattle campus and supports renewable energy technology research, education, entrepreneurship, and outreach.
-The institute is under the direction of Daniel T. Schwartz, PhD.
+The institute is under the direction of Daniel T. Schwartz.

 History and operations

 The Clean Energy Institute is based in the Molecular Engineering and Sciences building at the University of Washington's Seattle campus.
 It was founded in 2013 with a $6 million grant from the state of Washington for the purposes of supporting solar power and energy storage research and development.
 This includes research projects led by the university's own academic labs, private companies, and the government.

 The institute's primary research facility is the Washington Clean Energy Testbeds (WCET), which opened in 2017 and was funded by an additional $8 million state grant approved by governor Jay Inslee.
 Located next to University Village near the main campus, the 15000 sqfoot facility allows both academic and private sector users to rent lab space, utilize testing equipment, and consult staff for assistance in their research projects.
 Equipment at the WCET include battery device testers, solar simulators and solar cell testers, a systems integration lab where users can test devices under real-time or simulated power grids to evaluate energy generation and storage strategies, and a roll-to-roll printer which GeekWire described as "one of the most advanced roll-to-roll systems in the world."

 The institute also maintains the Research Training Testbed, which is located in the Nanoengineering and Sciences Building on the university's main campus.